An application of continuous logic to fixed point theory: Fixed point results for functions satisfying Condition (C) and Condition (E)

 Given $\lambda \in [0,1)$, we say that $T: C \rightarrow X$ \emph{satisfies \condCla} when $\forall x, y \in C$, we have that $\lambda \, d(x, Tx) \leq d(x, y)$ implies $d(Tx, Ty) \leq d(x, y)$.

 \end{definition}

 From the above definition, we see that nonexpansive mappings $T$ are exactly the ones which satisfy {\condCla} for $\lambda = 0$.
 Also, note that if $\lambda \leq \lambda^\prime$, {\condCla} implies {\condClap}.
-Therefore, in what follows, we will assume w.l.o.g. that $\lambda > 0$.
+Therefore, in what follows, we will assume without loss of generality that $\lambda > 0$.

 \begin{theorem} \textup{(\cite{GLS}, \cite{GK})}

 Let $C$ be a bounded convex subset of $X$, with $T: C \rightarrow C$ satisfying {\condCla}.
 Then there exists an a.f.p.s. for $T$, namely:

 Let $x_1$ be any point in $C$, and let $x_{n+1} = L(x_n, Tx_n, \lambda)$.
 Then the sequence $\{x_n\}$ is an a.f.p.s. for $T$.